General Contact Information

-Q. Can you help me prepare for the ACT in reading, writing, and math?
+Q. Can you help me prepare for the CUNY Assessment Test (CAT) in reading, writing, and math?

 Yes.
 Individual tutoring and workshops are available to help students pass these tests.
 Please inquire with the front desk.

-Q. Can you help me prepare for the College Proficiency Exam?
+Q. Can you help me prepare for the Ability to Benefit (ATB) Exam?

 Yes.
-As with the ACT, individual tutoring and workshops are available.
+As with the CAT, individual tutoring and workshops are available.

 Q. I need to develop my study skills.
 Can SACC help me?